logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceInstanceData.md

 ```

 ### -AggregationType
-The type of aggregation to apply to the retrieved data.
+The type of aggregation to apply to the data.
-Valid values are "first", "last", "min", "max", "sum", "average", and "none".
+Valid values are "first", "last", "min", "max", "sum", "average", "none".
-The default value is "none".
+Defaults to "none".

 ```yaml
 Type: String